 - Platinum Diamond Lily Cluster Ring - A platinum lily motif with a marquise diamond and 55 round brilliant-cut diamonds—TCW .44.

-Tips for Buying Vintage Harry Winston Jewelry
+How to Identify Vintage Harry Winston Jewelry

 There are many online retailers who are passing off fakes as the real thing.
 Here are a few things you can do to avoid being duped.

 - Examine the quality.
 Poor quality can be obvious even to the untrained eye.
 Harry Winston jewelry has been made by some of the finest craftsmen in the world with the highest quality metals and gems.